The Foreclosure Process

 Judicial repossession.
 All states permit the lender to utilize a “judicial” repossession procedure that starts when the financial institution files a claim in court.
-The home owner can react to as well as defend the suit.
-The matter will proceed through the litigation process, and, if the financial institution wins, the court will get the residence sold at public auction.
+The home owner can react to and safeguard the match.
+The matter will certainly continue via the lawsuits process, and, if the bank wins, the court will certainly buy the house sold at auction.

 When the Automatic Stay Doesn’t Apply

 Filing for Chapter 7 or 13 bankruptcy automatically triggers the stay.
 No additional action is required for the automatic stay to go into effect.
 (Learn more in Bankruptcy’s Automatic Stay.)

 However, two exceptions to the automatic stay exist to prevent debtors from interfering with a creditor’s right to foreclose by filing and dismissing successive bankruptcy cases.
 Here are the rules.

 Debtors who fall within the exceptions to the automatic stay can file a motion asking the bankruptcy court to impose the automatic stay and stop the foreclosure.
 To prevail, the debtor would need to prove by clear and convincing evidence (a relatively high standard) that the previous bankruptcy cases weren’t filed in bad faith.

 The exceptions to the automatic stay for repeat or serial filers won’t apply if you initially filed under Chapter 7 bankruptcy but then moved to a Chapter 13 because the means test showed that your income was too high to qualify for Chapter 7.

 Start Your Relief Process Today by Contacting a Texas Bankruptcy Attorney